3 Reasons Why Anger Is So Hard for You

 1. Separate out the anger.

 What does anger look like or sound like for you?
 Is it small or big?
 Quiet or loud?
 Where do you feel it in your body?
 Can you draw it on a piece of paper?
-Having some separation from a feeling can help you slow down and learn more about it.
+Having some distance and physical separation from a feeling can help you slow down and learn more about it.
 It may feel a bit different to be curious about a feeling that’s been difficult for you for so long.
 But curiosity is often the first step to change - otherwise we just repeat the same patterns over and over.

 2. What were you taught/shown about anger?